top of page

 “Can two walk together, except they be agreed?” – Amos 3:3

-Two people will have a hard time working together if they disagree.
-Now imagine a whole band which doesn’t agree on anything.
-Think how bad a choir would sound if they kept doing their own thing?
-Chances are you aren’t going to do your music ministry on your lonesome (unless, of course, you are your church’s very own one-man band).
-That being the case, you and your fellow musicians and singers should be of “one spirit, with one mind striving together for the faith of the gospel.”
+Unity is vital.
+Two people will struggle to work together if they disagree.
+Imagine a whole band or choir not in harmony—it would sound terrible.
+Chances are, you won’t be alone in your music ministry.
+You and your fellow musicians and singers should be of “one spirit, with one mind striving together for the faith of the gospel.”
 (Philippians 1:27)

 Skill

-The Bible tells of many examples of unlearned men doing mighty things for God.
-Now, skilled or not, can’t God use you for the music ministry?
-Can’t He give you the particular musical gift, instrument, or knowledge that you need for your ministry if you ask Him in prayer?
-Of course, He can.
-He’s willing to give gifts.
-He just needs the right persons with the dedication and unity to give the gifts and talents to.
+You might wonder why skill is last on the list.
+It’s because it’s the least important for a successful ministry.
+While many might argue otherwise, let your faith decide: “Not by might, nor by power, but by my Spirit,” says the Lord (Zechariah 4:6).
+The Bible tells of many unlearned men doing mighty things for God.
+Whether skilled or not, God can use you for the music ministry.
+He can give you the musical gifts, instruments, or knowledge you need if you ask Him in prayer.
+He is willing to give gifts to those with the dedication and unity to use them.

 Recent Posts